gkementzidis/spam_email_LSTM_LM/README.md

 This is the first demonstration of my LSTM model.
 In the notebook, I describe the process step-by-step, and I often mention what went wrong the first times I attempted to train the model and I failed. **In the future, I want to conduct a more thorough and careful evaluation of the model, as well as re-train the model on my collection of spam and non-spam emails I have received.** (right now it seems like most spam emails in the dataset include unknown words, so the model is biased against texts with unknowns words and labels them as spam)

+## LLM (GPT-2)

+Large Language Models like GPT-2 (which we used) are transformer-based models.
+They have gained popularity over the last few years.
+They are probably more succesful than RNNs because of transformers and their attention mechanism (?), which can handle long sequences of words and identify associations between words.

+I am fine-tuning the GPT-2 foundational model to detect spam emails.
+I am using its open-source version from Hugging Face.

 ### Libraries
 - numpy
 - matplotlib
 - pandas
 - PyTorch
+- transformers
+- evaluate

 ## References and Sources
 <a id="1">[1]</a>